weltamdraht/ReticulumRasPiRelaySwitch/README.md

-# RaspiLoRaRelaySwitch
+# RasPiLoRaRelaySwitch

 This project switches on or off some electrical stuff if an according command is received through [Reticulum](https://reticulum.network)'s  [lxmf](https://github.com/markqvist/LXMF).
-In this case we are switching on or off a [Meshcom](https://icssw.org/meshcom/) node in case it goes rouge.
+In this case we are switching on or off a [Meshcom](https://icssw.org/meshcom/) node in case it goes rogue.
 You can of course switch anything you like.
 Some optional elements are added to give it something useful to do while not switching something on or off.

+This is by no means an out-of-the-box solution but can be very helpful if you want to build a reticulum controlled switch.
+Depending on your rns config you can make it accessible from all over the world in a reliable manner.

+Script (example_receiver.py) based on [The One and Only, glad to mention him](https://github.com/markqvist/LXMF/tree/master/docs)

 ## Materials Used
-* Raspberry Pi Zero2W (minimum installation)
+* Raspberry Pi Zero2W (minimal installation)
 * Heltec V3 flashed as [RNode](https://github.com/markqvist/RNode_Firmware)
-* 5V(!) relay module(!)
+* __5V__ relay __module__
 * 1k resistor
 * transistor 2N2222
-* official Raspi usb-psu (powerful enough)
+* official RasPi usb-psu (powerful enough)
-You might want to use a logic level converter instead of a transistor or any other Raspi.
+You might want to use a logic level converter instead of a transistor or any other RasPi.

 ## Putting Things Together
-* Raspi is powered via usb.
+* RasPi is powered via usb.
-* RNode is connected to Raspi using 2nd usb port.
+* RNode is connected to RasPi using 2nd usb port.
 * Connected to NO-port at the relay module to keep everything working if this circuit breaks down.
-* Used the 5V pins on the Raspi since they should be directly connected to the psu.
-Would not recommend using 3.3V since it might be a bit to much for the Raspi; works but might not do so for a longer period of time.
+* Used the 5V pins on the RasPi since they should be directly connected to the psu.
+Would not recommend using 3.3V since it might be a bit to much for the RasPi; works but might not do so for a longer period of time.
 * Adapt things to your needs or simply use it partial; e.g. how to connect a relay to a Raspberry Pi or alike.

 ![Assembly](/WaTu_Schalter_bb.png)